 Like you’ve heard me say in these pages over and over again, it’s nearly impossible to find affordable, high quality Cabernet from California.
 While there were, and still are, a lot of inexpensive wines from California on the market, we’ve both found it incredibly difficult to find high-quality, soulful and truly balanced ones.
 Thanks to Rich, we can now add Pied à Terre to our very short list of affordable California Cabs because great wines doesn’t have to cost $500 per bottle.
 Not a crazy idea…

 We ran the Pied à Terre 2015 last year with great success and with a long list of reorder requests that we can finally honor, reach out to Melissa if you want to reload.
 But today I am happy to be one of the first to talk about a new expression of Cabernet that is sure to be just as popular as the original.
-2018 is the inaugural vintage of what Richard is calling Love on Mars.
-It’s a richer, more opulent style of Cabernet that seemed perfect as a natural homage to the genius of David Bowie, a personal favorite of Richard’s.
+This is a very refined, clean Cabernet but also a richer, more opulent expression.
+It’s the perfect natural homage to the genius of David Bowie, a personal favorite of Richard’s.
 In his words, it’s a glam-rock Cabernet!

-2018 was an epic vintage.
-It was the first “normal” vintage in many years with none of the climatic difficulties complicating other years in the last decade.
+2019 was an absolutely stellar vintage in the Napa Valley as it was throughout all of the west coast.
 Cooler temperatures and moderate weather led to a long growing season, allowing grapes to ripen smoothly.
 This long growing season produced wines with great structure and concentration without being overripe.
-Both quality and quantity match classic vintages like 2007, ’10 and ’13
+Both quality and quantity match classic vintages like 2007, ’10 and ’13, and the much lauded predecessor, the 2018 vintage.